orenr2301/devone/README.md

 <details><summary>SHOW</summary>

-Since we  built the app, in a way, that we will need to deploy it via containers, i need a place to store them.
-As  i dont have a proper way to upload all files to built from them and do everything on ec2 machine at startup.
+Since we built the app, in a way, that we will need to deploy it via containers, I need a place to store them.
+As I don't have a proper way to upload all files to build from them and do everything on the ec2 machine at startup.

-I need to make sure user dtata is not exceeding 64KB therefore my user-data script must be relativitely short and to the point.
+I need to make sure user data is not exceeding 64KB therefore my user data script must be relatively short and to the point.

-I could have done this with with uploading all filed to S3 and then copy files to machine, but than i would need to built images, switch directories, make sure each file in place and etc.
+I could have done this by uploading all files to S3 and then copying files to the machine, but then I would need to build images, switch directories, make sure each file was in place and etc.

-To much Work and and pre ready images are doing the work just fine.
+To much Work and pre-ready images are doing the work just fine.

-I could also make a predefined bash script  deliver to s3 and download from s3 and execute on server, but Hey . . .
-If we have a chance to deal and play with other component and develop our skill, then why not.
+I could also make a predefined bash script deliver to s3 and download from s3 and execute on the server, but Hey . . .
+If we have a chance to deal and play with other components and develop our skills, then why not.

-Easy sometimes and be very boaring and not out of the box.
+Easy sometimes and be very boring and not out of the box.
 A DevOps guy must think out of the box to accomplish new solutions to complex situations.

 #### ecr s3 main tf